pull-fiction/make-crops-not-war/index.md

 * every dot represents a country that has had war in its territory;
 * on the X-axis there's the average rate of change of crop production in wartime;
-* on the Y-axis, instead, the average rate of change in peace;
+* on the Y-axis, instead, the average rate of change of crop production in peace;
 * the production is normalized according to both country size and population to allow a more fair comparison;
 * the rates of change are shown in percentages;
 * the color represents the number of years in war.